What are your expectations? Can you live with a few weeds in your lawn?

 overall ratings from even half of their their surveyed customers.
 Many

-complaints relate to poor work and/or poor results.
+complaints relate to poor work and/or poor results (see below).

-Fortunately, several area companies satisfy almost all their customers.
+Fortunately, some area companies satisfy almost all their customers.
+Six

-Seventeen of the companies listed on our Ratings Tables were rated
+of the companies listed on our Ratings Tables were rated superior

-superior for overall performance by at least 80 percent of their surveyed
+for overall performance by at least 80 percent of their surveyed customers.

 In addition to ratings from customers, for firms that were evaluated in